refola/quikdot-sans/README.md

-# QuikDots
+# QuikDot

-QuikDots Sans is a modified [Quikscript Sans](https://bitbucket.org/pcdandy/quikscript-sans) (see [`README-upstream.md`](README-upstream.md)) which replaces the Latin alphabetic characters a-z, A-Z, ø, æ, Æ, Ø, and ß, and ẞ with
+QuikDot Sans is a modified [Quikscript Sans](https://bitbucket.org/pcdandy/quikscript-sans) (see [`README-upstream.md`](README-upstream.md)) which replaces the Latin alphabetic characters a-z, A-Z, ø, æ, Æ, Ø, and ß, and ẞ with